 Is there anything cuter than kids in wedding attire?
 We think not.
 Share your top photos of little ones in tiny tuxes and miniature gowns – and maybe even a few cake-smeared faces.

 Sparklers, bird seed, streamers, confetti: there’s seemingly no end to the fun exits wedding couples arrange!
-A list post of these great getaways is sure to inspire new clients and make the old ones grin.
+A breakdown of these great getaways is sure to inspire new clients and make the old ones grin.

 If you’ve ever walked into a windowless getting ready room, you know how important that space is when it’s time to make gorgeous preparation pictures.
 Highlight your favorite getting ready spots, from sunny living rooms to well-lit hotel rooms to bright bridal suites.

 You took the time to make all those carefully-constructed invitation images.
-Now it’s time to show them off in a list post that also shouts out to the invitation designers!
+Now it’s time to show them off in an article that also shouts out to the invitation designers!

 We know: you probably don’t have photos of your clients on their honeymoon!
 That’s okay, though.
 Just ask your clients to share their favorite honeymoon memories, then pair their quotes with a gorgeous portrait of the couple on their wedding day.
 You’ll inspire upcoming honeymooners with fresh ideas, and show off your portrait skills at the same time!

-Short pecks and lingering smooches alike get a nod in this list post of first kisses.
+Short pecks and lingering smooches alike get a nod in this blog of first kisses.
 Bonus points for a photo series that shows the before, during, and after of that first kiss!

 Some couples rehearse for months just to deliver the perfect first dance.
-Honor their efforts with a list post of beautifully-photographed first dances.
+Honor their efforts with an article of beautifully-photographed first dances.

-Some of the best wedding day photos don’t really have a category.
+Some of the best photos don’t really have a category.
 They’re just flat-out funny.
 Brighten your blog readers’ days with a list post of the most hilarious moments caught on camera.